lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

    3. Repeat until :ref:`n_targets <n_targets>` are generated or if no target is returned in step 1.

-5. Reset the state of the :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` by calling :py:meth:`Driver.reset_from_state <lsst.ts.scheduler.driver.Driver.reset_from_state>` with the file generated in step 3.
+   Note that at the end of this process the observatory state will have been modified like the scheduled observations were successfully completed, even though they have not been scheduled or observed yet.

 6. Schedule 2 targets in the ScriptQueue for observing.

    While one target executes the second target is waiting to be executed.
    When the running target finishes it will send a new one to make sure there is always a target waiting to execute in the ScriptQueue.

-   When a target is observed successfully (Script finishes executing) register the observation with :py:meth:`Driver.register_observation <lsst.ts.scheduler.driver.Driver.register_observation>`.
+   When a target is observed successfully (Script finishes executing) delete the stored state.

-   If the observation fails, the target is not registered.
+   If the observation fails:

-   Note that this process is very similar to doing a short scale :ref:`Developer_Guide_Startup_Modes_Warm_Start` start.
-   For the scheduling algorithm in the :py:class:`Driver <lsst.ts.scheduler.driver.Driver>`, that observation was never requested.
+   1. Remove all previouly scheduled scripts from the ScriptQueue.

+   2. Discards all previously calculated targets.

-   Since we reset the state of the :py:class:`Driver <lsst.ts.scheduler.driver.Driver>` to the one before the observations where requested, is is like :py:meth:`select_next_target <lsst.ts.scheduler.driver.Driver.select_next_target>` was never called.
+   3. Reset the state of the Scheduler to the state before the failed target was calculated.

-   Therefore, it is paramount for this mode of operation to work that :py:meth:`select_next_target <lsst.ts.scheduler.driver.Driver.select_next_target>` does not change the state of the scheduler.

 7. When all targets generated in step 4 are scheduled for observation in the ScriptQueue, start again from step 1.